ventlio-tech/tanstack-query/README.md

 - [✅] Post, Get, Patch Requests
 - [✅] Query key tracker to track dynamic query and help fetch query cache from any page
 - [✅] Persistent queries implementation (Not completed)
-- [❌] Put request
+- [✅] Put request
-- [❌] Generic return type (this is currently an issue if the API does not return object with the necessary properties required by the library)
+- [✅] Generic return type (this is currently an issue if the API does not return object with the necessary properties required by the library)
-- [❌] Generic Pagination for any response without infinite queries
+- [✅] Generic Pagination for any response without infinite queries
-- [❌] Infinite Get Query implementation (still using implementation meant for our use case)
+- [✅] Infinite Get Query implementation (still using implementation meant for our use case)
+- [✅] Enhanced middleware system with chainable middleware
+- [✅] Cross-framework compatibility (Vite, Next.js, CRA, etc.)
 - [❌] Server sent events
 - [❌] Socket implementations
-- [❌] Tests
+- [✅] Tests

 ## Installation